TealDealMeal/InventorySystem/README.md

 ### Performance

-- Untested, though the code shouldn't be too demanding to run at all, my concern would be bandwidth at high pick up count (prob. somewhere over 250) as we need to sync arrays if an item is holsted and which player id owns it
+- Untested, though the code shouldn't be too demanding to run at all, my concern would be bandwidth at high pick up count (prob. somewhere over 250) as we need to sync arrays for items being holstered and which player id owns which

 ---